streamlit/docs/content/streamlit-cloud/enterprise/streamlit_cloud_enterprise.md

 4. **Launch a test app! 🎈**

     We suggest doing a sample deployment to get used to the interface.
-Follow along in the deployment instruction guide to deploy your first app.
+Follow along in the [deployment instruction guide](/streamlit-cloud/community) to deploy your first app.
 For your full apps you'll want to make sure your secrets and viewer auth are set up before launching the app.

 5. **Set up secrets** 🗝

     Secure access to the data for your app with secrets management.
-Read the documentation on using secrets.
-We also have a number of guides on how to connect to different cloud services.
+Read the [documentation on using secrets](/streamlit-cloud/community#secrets-management).
+We also have a number of [guides on how to connect to different cloud services](/knowledge-base/tutorials/databases).

 6. **Set up viewer auth** 🔒

     Lock down your app to a certain set of viewers using Google OAuth or by setting up your own password system.
-Read the documentation on viewer auth.
+Read the [documentation on viewer auth](/streamlit-cloud/enterprise/single-sign-on-sso).

 7. **Let us help!** 🙌

     No question is too small, no request too big.
 Let us know how we can help - whether it's more resources for an app, a step that is frustrating you, or the need for ideas on how to improve your app.
-Just ping your Streamlit contact or email support@streamlit.io.
+Just ping your Streamlit contact or email `support@streamlit.io`.